 The illustration shows the auxiliary jumpstarting terminal on the MINI COOPER S and the MINI COOPER S Convertible.
-In the MINI COOPER S and the MINI COOPER S Convertible, the auxiliary jumpstarting terminal, arrow 1, acts as the positive battery terminal, refer to view of engine compartment on page 113.
-The cover is marked with a +.

-- 1. Remove the cover of the battery or open the cover of the auxiliary jump-starting terminal:

-- ▷ MINI COOPER and MINI COOPER Convertible:

-- Remove the battery cover.

-- To do so, press the two clips simultaneously.

-- ▷ MINI COOPER S and MINI COOPER S Convertible:
+In the MINI COOPER S and the MINI COOPER S Convertible, the auxiliary jumpstarting terminal, arrow 1, acts as the positive battery terminal, refer to view of engine compartment on page 120.
+The cover is marked with a +. - 1.
+Remove the cover of the battery or open the cover of the auxiliary jump-starting terminal: - ▷ MINI COOPER and MINI COOPER Convertible: - Remove the battery cover. - To do so, press the two clips simultaneously. - ▷ MINI COOPER S and MINI COOPER S Convertible: DVERVIEW CONTROLS DPERATION DATA NDEX JUMP-STARTING Flip open the cover of the auxiliary jump-starting terminal, arrow 1 - 2.

-JUMP-STARTING

-TOWING AND TOW-STARTING

-lations for towing and tow-start-

-Observe all applicable laws and regu-

-OVERVIEW

-DATA

-Do not transport any occupant other than the driver in a vehicle that is being towed.

-Using the towing eyelet

-A

-ing.

-The screw-in towing eyelet is stored in the onboard tool kit, refer to page 126; be sure that it remains with the vehicle at all times.
-It can be attached at the front or rear of your vehicle.
-A Use only the towing eyelet supplied with the vehicle and screw it in firmly until it stops.
-Use the towing eyelet for towing on paved roads only.
-Avoid subjecting the towing eyelet to lateral loads, e.g. do not lift the vehicle using the towing eyelet.
-Otherwise, the towing eyelet and the vehicle could be damaged.◀ Open the cover of the auxiliary jumpstarting terminal, arrow 1 - 2.
 Connect one terminal clamp of the plus/+ jumper cable to the positive battery terminal or to an auxiliary jumpstarting terminal of the support vehicle - 3.
 Connect the other terminal clamp of the plus/+ jumper cable to the positive battery terminal or to an auxiliary jumpstarting terminal of the vehicle to be started Engine or body ground in your MINI or MINI Convertible: arrow 2. - 4.
 Connect one terminal clamp of the minus/- jumper cable to the negative battery terminal or to an engine or body ground of the support vehicle - 5.
 Connect the second terminal clamp of the minus/- jumper cable to the negative terminal of the battery or to the engine or body ground of the vehicle to be started.
 Performing the jump-start - 1.
 Start the engine of the support vehicle and allow it to run at increased idle speed for several minutes - 2.
 Start the engine of the other vehicle in the usual manner.
-If the first start attempt is not successful. wait a few minutes before another attempt in order to allow the discharged battery to recharge - 3.
-Allow the engines of both vehicles to run for several minutes. - On the MINI or MINI Convertible: Before disconnecting the jumper cables, switch on the lighting, the rear window defroster and the highest blower speed to prevent a voltage surge from the regulator to the electrical systems and components. - 4.
+If the first start attempt is not successful, wait a few minutes before another attempt in order to allow the discharged battery to recharge - 3.
+Allow the engines of both vehicles to run for several minutes. - On the MINI or MINI Convertible: Before disconnecting the jumper cables, switch on the lighting, the rear window defroster and the highest blower speed to prevent a voltage surge from the regulator to the electrical systems and components.◀ - 4.
 Then disconnect the jumper cables in the reverse order.
 If necessary have the battery checked and completely charged at a MINI Dealer.